stephenpangqy/GovTechMeteorBackend/README.md

 3. Assuming that Unit Numbers are unique, regardless of housing type, as the unit number is the primary key of the database.

-Thank you for reading, and do let me know if you have any questions
-- Stephen Pang